jcsherin/color-theme-editor/README.md

 ## Introduction

-This was built for lack of an existing web UI for importing color values from an existing vector design(Figma/Sketch/Adobe XD) to export a Tailwind color config.
+This was built for lack of an existing web UI for importing color values from an existing vector design (like Figma/Sketch/Adobe XD) to export a Tailwind color config.
 You can name the colors with speed using the keyboard.

 The project has zero other dependencies, other than React.